-- Food Insecurity: The United Nations warns that COVID-19 could result in famines of “biblical proportions.”
-This challenge is particularly acute in sub-Saharan Africa, where the pandemic is hobbling food supply chains and exacerbating food insecurity.
+- Food Insecurity: The United Nations warned in April 2020 that COVID-19 could result in famines of “biblical proportions.”
+This challenge particularly threatened sub-Saharan Africa, where the pandemic jeopardized food supply chains and exacerbated food insecurity.
 Click here to learn more.

-- Domestic Violence: COVID-19 is driving an increase in gender-based violence, as monthslong lockdowns force survivors to live in close and constant confinement with their abusers and distance survivors from critical support networks.
+- Domestic Violence: COVID-19 has driven an increase in gender-based violence, as monthslong lockdowns forced survivors to live in close and constant confinement with their abusers and distanced survivors from critical support networks.
 Click here to learn more.

 South and Central Asia

-- Extreme Poverty: COVID-19 is projected to push nearly seventy-one million people into extreme poverty, with workers in the informal economy at particularly high risk.
+- Extreme Poverty: COVID-19 was projected to push nearly seventy-one million people into extreme poverty in 2020, with workers in the informal economy at particularly high risk.
 In India, the informal sector makes up as much as 81 percent of the country’s economy.
 Click here to learn more.

 - Empowered Authoritarians: In Central Asia, authoritarian leaders have used COVID-19 as an opportunity to consolidate their power by targeting journalists, activists, and other political opponents under the guise of emergency pandemic procedures.
 Click here to learn more.